-- Defeated plaintiffs’ DTPA and breach of contract claims, successfully prosecuted breach of contract counterclaim, and obtained judgment for client, including attorney’s fees, after full trial; prepared appellate briefing resulting in affirmance of judgment for client at court of appeals and Texas Supreme Court.
+- Defeated plaintiffs’ DTPA and breach of contract claims, prosecuted breach of contract counterclaim, and obtained judgment for client, including attorney’s fees, after full trial; prepared appellate briefing resulting in affirmance of judgment for client at court of appeals and Texas Supreme Court.

 - Obtained partial summary judgment for life insurance company against claims for breach of contract, fraud, misrepresentation, and violations of Insurance Code and DTPA.